Directly Install Windows 10 on New SSD with/without CD | 2 Ways

 • If you want to install SSD on unlimited PCs within one company, you can use AOMEI Backupper Technician.
 With the help of AOMEI Image Deploy, you can deploy OS to multiple computers simultaneously.
 You can also create portable AOMEI Backupper to run system clone on any computer.

-Boot from the new SSD
+How to Boot Windows from the New SSD Successfully

 After the system clone finishes, shut down the computer.
 And then disconnect the source disk and connect the destination disk to the socket of the source disk.
 The source disk could be plugged into another socket as a secondary storage device.